pabou38/solar2ev/running on the edge/README.txt

 script which run from main:
-- solar2ev  (see solar2ev -h for all options)
+- solar2ev  (see solar2ev -h for all options). can run on the edge

 - brutal_force (train on combination of input features and log metrics to xls file)
 - synthetic_generate  (generate synthetic data)
 - synthetic_train (retrain model with synthetic data), see -h for all options